Opportunity! Special Workshop with Jeanne Huddleston Mayo Clinic: Moving Beyond Mortality Review

 For CEOs & Directors of Medical, Nursing & Quality Services

 Jeanne Huddleston made a huge impact on Roundtable members in Australia and NZ in 2016, delivering hands-on and outcome driven workshops.
 We are delighted to welcome her back on March 22nd to run an exclusive one day workshop for Executive Clinical Directors.
 Registration is limited to 60 participants.
 Cost $895 + GST click here

 The workshop will cover lessons learned from the international implementation of a Mayo Clinic developed safety learning system.
 Not only was this system applied to learning from every death, but also to learn from the living.
 Using a real-time audience response system, participants will:

-quantify barriers to implementing a reliable learning system
+- quantify barriers to implementing a reliable learning system; and

 a small team from each hospital should attend.
 Throughout the workshop, Jeanne will use participants’ and other actual Australian hospital issues and data to explain how the methodology can be applied locally.
 At the end of the workshop, participants will be able to:

 - Implement a learning system that embodies principles of high reliability — specifically, deference to expertise;